Louis-Quentin/Watcher/README.md

-# Watch Finder
+# Watcher

-Watch Finder is a web application designed to assist watch enthusiasts in locating and purchasing their desired timepieces from nearby sellers.
+Watcher is a web application designed to assist watch enthusiasts in locating and purchasing their desired timepieces from nearby sellers.
 With features like watch browsing, seller mapping, and online ordering, it aims to streamline the process of finding the perfect watch.

 ## Features